-Kings Cross Square
+Kings Cross Square, London

-Part of the £550 million redevelopment of Kings Cross, Stanton Williams’ well considered scheme reveals the brick façade of Lewis Cubitt’s 1852 railway station behind a generous 75,000 sq ft plaza.
+Part of the £550 million redevelopments of Kings Cross, the Stanton Williams scheme reveals the brick façade of Lewis Cubitt’s 1852 railway station behind a generous 75,000 sq ft plaza.
 StudioFractal worked closely with the architects to restore the integrity of the space and give the square greater civic importance by both day and night.
 Lighting from the outset was designed to create a distinct visual identity, support wayfinding and encourage commuters to linger.